Eetezadi/wordpress-click2share/readme.txt

 = Why use this plugin? =

-Join the wave with Meta Threads, set to outpace Twitter/X. This plugin simplifies content sharing to boost your Meta Threads presence.
-Make it easy for visitors to share, and watch your visibility soar.
-In the future support for other platforms will be added.
+Click 2 Share is designed to seamlessly integrate with your blog; this plugin enables visitors to effortlessly share your content on top social media platforms like Meta Threads with just a single click.
+Embed Click 2 Share into your posts and watch your content visibility and visitor engagement soar.
+Simple to use yet powerful in impact, Click 2 Share is an essential tool for bloggers aiming to expand their digital footprint and attract more viewers.

 = Which Social media platforms are supported? =